Military Field Excercise - Review of GX7 Military

 If you have ever needed to light a fire/stove/BBQ/pipe in less than ideal weather, ie. wind rain, damp snow, you know, normal British weather, then you will probably have discovered the limitations and frustrations of a normal lighter or matches.

 The Turbo flame lighter is more like a mini blowlamp than a normal lighter.
 It puts forth a flame that is hot, does not blow around and is powerful enough to shoot horizontally.
 Try that with a normal lighter.
 If you use it to light your ciggies be very careful.
 The laser jet flame is stupendous and can cut through nylon rope and plastic sheet like a thermic lance!
 Cutting and sealing cord has never been easier and the Turbo flame even survives a good dunking.
 All told, Turboflame is a powerful tool and is a good addition to your repair kit.

 This precision blow torch is the first household lighter to combine cutting edge technology with contemporary design.
 So whether he's slaving over the fire in winter or BBQ in summer, he won't be able to use 'the matches are soggy' excuse for his fire-building incompetence.

 Summit - magazine of the British Mountaineering Council

 Small enough to pop on your key ring, yet hot enough to solder with, this is ideal for cutting rope, spot heating plastic, canoe patching, and burning your friends arm with.
 Perfect.

-J. Shelmerdine, from Robomower, reviewed Turbo flame GX7.
+Jon, from hampshire, reviewed Turbo flame GX7.